personal injury lawyers

 Knowing what to do after an accident can help protect your rights to claim compensation.
-Anyone involved in a New Jersey car accident is encouraged to do the following:
+Anyone involved in a car accident is encouraged to do the following:

 Notify Emergency Services

 It is essential that you notify the police of the accident so that a police report can be made.
-This report is necessary to make a claim for compensation.
+This report is necessary to make a compensation claim.
 If there are injuries that require an ambulance, make sure to request these services when making the notification.

 Take Pictures and Notes

-If your injuries do not prevent you from moving around, take pictures of the scene and gather information from any witnesses so that they can be contacted at a later time.
+If your injuries do not prevent you from moving around, take pictures of the scene and gather information from any witnesses so they can be contacted later.
 Make sure to photograph the area from many different angles.
 If you cannot do this because of your injuries, don’t panic.
 Your attorney can complete an investigation at a later time.

 Seek Medical Care